 With over 700 mg of potassium in every 100g, almonds are super high in potassium.
 They help you avoid electrolyte imbalance inside your body’s cells.

-Plus, they have vitamin E, biotin, and fiber in enough quantities to help improve your brain health, digestion, and hair health, as well.
+Plus, they have enough vitamin E, biotin, and fiber to help improve your brain health, digestion, and hair health.

 Note that people with kidney stones must avoid consuming almonds.
 That’s because almonds – like most nuts – contain oxalate that can cause stone formation.